edsl/articulos/abundancia_roja.markdown

 modos más transparentes y participativos, tenemos que enfocarnos en tradiciones comunistas diferentes.

+Communist Agents

+## Agentes comunistas

-Communist Agents Historically, the anti-statist tendency in Marxism has been largely carried in a very different ‘worker council’ tradition, that, against the powers of party and state has insisted on the role of workplace assemblies as the loci of decision-making, organization and
+Historically, the anti-statist tendency in Marxism has been largely carried in a very different ‘worker council’ tradition, that, against the powers of party and state has insisted on the role of workplace assemblies as the loci of decision-making, organization and